nnoor20/ChatCafe/README.md

 - From the homepage you can select items and place your order

 - Then you can enter the chatroom and begin chatting

-.... how to commit!

-This is my Test for CF-6 - Caiden k.